eliotstock/stake/README.md

 ### You travel

 * Open up your chosen SSH port on your NATs before you go.
-* Make sure the laptop you take has the SSH keys for the staking machine.
+* Make sure the laptop you take has the SSH keys for the staking machine - test connecting from outside, using a mobile internet connection.
-* Close the SSH port NAT when you get back.
+* Disable the SSH port NAT when you get back.

 ### Your staking machine gets stolen